-The transaction is Qualcomm's latest attempt to expand its portfolio of wireless components and integrated RF chipsets.
-For years, Qualcomm has been one of the largest suppliers of cellular communication chips, but the fabless chipmaker has recently branched out into power amplifiers, antennas, and other wireless components used in mobile phones.
-It has also been working to move these technologies—along with its Snapdragon processors—into new products, especially smart home devices and cars.
+The deal is Qualcomm's latest attempt to expand its portfolio of wireless components.
+For years, Qualcomm has been one of the largest suppliers of cellular communication chips, but the fabless supplier has recently branched out into power amplifiers, antennas, and other wireless parts used in mobile phones.
+It has also been working to move its smartphone chips into smart household devices and cars.

 Last September, Qualcomm acquired Cambridge Silicon Radio, a UK-based company that designs chipsets for smartphones and Internet of Things devices, for about $2.4 billion.
 In 2011, it purchased Wi-Fi chipmaker Aetheros Communications for around $3.1 billion, the largest transaction in the company's history.

 Filters are new territory for Qualcomm, but they have long been a central component in smartphones.
-In 2014, most smartphones contained around 35 filters, according to statistics gathered by Resonant Inc., a startup company that has developed ultra-small filters with support for three different frequency bands on the same chip.
-Christiano Amon, the head of Qualcomm’s chip division, said in an interview with The Wall Street Journal, that that number is now closer to 50.
-Early smartphones, on the other hand, were only equipped with three or four.
+In 2014, most smartphones contained around 35 filters, according to statistics gathered by Resonant, an RF filter start-up.
+Christiano Amon, the head of Qualcomm’s chip division, told The Wall Street Journal, that the number is now closer to 50.
+Early smartphone only contained three or four.